gogamarra/SIEM-SplunkMonitoring/README.md

 ![CountReport](./images/3-02-CountReport.jpg)

-## Create Vulnerability Alert Notification For Data Server
+## Create a <ins>DAILY</ins> Vulnerability Alert Notification For Data Server
 - Create an email alert that monitors every day to see if this server has any critical vulnerabilities.
-If a vulnerability exists, have an alert emailed to soc@vandalay.com
+If a vulnerability exists, have an alert emailed to soc@acme.com

 ### Results

-////////// **Create and email alert for the data server** //////////
+////////// **Create a daily email alert for the data server** //////////

 ![CountAlert1](./images/3-03-CountAlert1.jpg)